Culture of Ireland: Land ownership and "land hunger"

+Irish Travellers

+Irish Travellers (Shelta: Mincéirí) are known for their historically nomadic lifestyle; residing in ornamented barrel top wagons, they would traverse predominantly rural areas of the island.
+Their propensity for rural living was influenced by a variety of factors including cultural traditions, a desire for privacy and autonomy, work opportunities and their fondness of the natural world.
+Travellers would often find work in rural areas, predominantly in farming, horse trading and tinsmithing.
+While many Mincéirí in contemporary Ireland are now settled, including in urban areas, they often maintain rural traditions such as horseback riding, and attend traditional fairs and festivals in the countryside.

 Holidays and festivals

-The majority of the Irish calendar today still reflects the old pagan customs, with later Christian traditions also having significant influences.
-Christmas in Ireland has several local traditions, some in no way connected with Christianity.
-On 26 December (St. Stephen's Day), there is a custom of "Wrenboys" who call door to door with an arrangement of assorted material (which changes in different localities) to represent a dead wren "caught in the furze", as their rhyme goes.
+Christmas in Ireland has several local traditions.
+On 26 December (Saint Stephen's Day), there is a custom of "Wrenboys" who call door to door with an arrangement of assorted material (which changes in different localities) to represent a dead wren "caught in the furze", as their rhyme goes.

 The national holiday in the Republic of Ireland and Northern Ireland is Saint Patrick's Day, that falls on the date 17 March and is marked by parades and festivals in cities and towns across the island of Ireland, and by the Irish diaspora around the world.
-The festival is in remembrance of Saint Patrick, one of the patron saints of Ireland.
+The festival is in remembrance of Saint Patrick, the most significant of Ireland's three patron saints.
 Pious legend credits Patrick with the banishing of the snakes from the island, and the legend also credits Patrick with teaching the Irish about the concept of the Trinity by showing people the shamrock, a 3-leaved clover, using it to highlight the Christian belief of 'three divine persons in the one God'.